mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 - Close Air Support (CAS) – Close Air Support (CAS) – Aircraft of any sort that support land troops.
 These can include aeroplanes, helicopters and grav vehicles designed for this role.
-- Command – Command – The primary leadership centre of the entire force.
+- Command – Command – The primary leadership center of the entire force.

 #### Creating A Military Force